-Layout also plays a considerable role since unwanted noise coupling, unpredicted glitches and abnormal operation could arise due to poor layout of the associated components.
-Figure 10 shows the schematic with parasitic inductances in the high current path (L{P1} , L{P2} , L{P3} , L{P4}) which would be caused by inductance in the metal of the trace.
-Considering Figure 10, the length of the tracks in red should be minimized, and the bootstrap capacitor (C_B) and the decoupling capacitor (C_D) should be placed as close to the IC as possible as well as using low ESR ceramic capacitors.
+Layout plays an important role in minimizing unwanted noise coupling, unpredicted glitches, and abnormal operation which can arise from poor layout.
+Figure 9 shows a single-phase half-bridge schematic with parasitic inductances in the high current path (L{P1} , L{P2} , L{P3} , L{P4}) which would be caused by inductance in the metal of the trace.
+Considering Figure 9, the length of the tracks in red should be minimized, and the bootstrap capacitor (C_B) and the decoupling capacitor (C_D) should be placed as close to the IC as possible as well as using low ESR ceramic capacitors.
 Finally, the gate resistors (R{GH} and R{GL}) and the sense resistor (R_S) should be surface mount devices.
 These suggestions will reduce the parasitics due to the PCB traces.